FullMetalFalcons/documentation/README.md

 # Xavier-FTC Documentation Repository

-Welcome to the FXavier-FTC Documentation repository!
+Welcome to the Xavier-FTC Documentation repository!
 This repository hopes to provide all the necessary information and resources for team members, mentors, and contributors, interested in programming.

 ## Student Documentation